-Back in February 2021, Atlassian customers stopped being able to purchase new Server licenses.
-New Atlassian customers now have no option but to go straight to Data Center or Cloud.
+Back in February 2021, Atlassian customers stopped being able to purchase new Server licences.
+New Atlassian customers now have no option but to go straight to Data Center or cloud.

 With this in mind, we thought it would be useful to take an in-depth look at your current options and, with the help of our pricing calculator, assist you in deciding the best next steps for your business.
 First thing’s first, here’s a simple overview of the options available to you: